jss367/jss367.github.io/_posts/2017-06-21-installing-cuda-and-tensorflow.md

 tags: [CUDA, TensorFlow]
 ---

-This tutorial explains how debug problems with your NVIDIA graphics card when doing deep learning.
+This tutorial aims to guide you through the process of troubleshooting issues related to your NVIDIA graphics card when working on deep learning projects.

 <b>Table of Contents</b>
 * TOC